5ecombatsimulator/dnd_combat_simulation/README.md

 <ol>
   <li>Clone repo to local</li>
   <li>cd into directory</li>
+  <li>Edit the secret_template.env - each line will tell you what to put in.
+After, rename it to secret.env. </li>
   <li>Run: "docker-compose build" - this should build both the frontend and backend environments for you. </li>
   <li>Run: "docker-compose run api python3 manage.py migrate"</li>
   <li>Go to: https://github.com/ceryliae/DnDAppFiles/blob/master/Bestiary/Monster%20Manual%20Bestiary.xml and download that file.
 Put it in the xml_data/data directory</li>